authelia/authelia/docs/content/integration/openid-connect/oauth-2.0-bearer-token-usage.md

 ---
 title: "OAuth 2.0 Bearer Token Usage"
 description: "An introduction into utilizing the Authelia OAuth 2.0 Provider as an authorization method"
-lead: "An introduction into utilizing the Authelia OAuth 2.0 Provider as an authorization method."
+summary: "An introduction into utilizing the Authelia OAuth 2.0 Provider as an authorization method."
 date: 2024-03-05T19:11:16+10:00
 draft: false
 images: []